ayotomiwasalau/chatpdfdoc/README.md

 - The pipeline service for handling ingesting, processing and storing chunked data
 - The LLM Query service for calling 3rd party LLM APIs with retrieved data chunks to augment requests

-### Current MVP implementation
+### Current MVP design implementation

 ![](./images/currimpl.jpg)

 In this repo, we have a single server instance running all the core service.
 - `FastAPI` was used for the API service, it receives the file and passes it to the `Pipeline` module which store the output in the vector DB after processing.
-- The vector store used is `Chroma DB`, and `OpenAI embeddings` was used to convert the documents to vector representations, so that similarity match can be executed
+- The vector store used is `Chroma DB`, and `OpenAI embeddings` was used to convert the documents to vector representations, so that similarity match can be executed.
+Chroma DB is a good choice because it is tested and trusted, it also integrates into a large number of ML tooling and has a sizable ecosystem.
 - Once the client sends a query, the API receives it and passes to the `Query` module.
-This module handles runs a similarity match against the vector store to get chunks of data relevant to the query.
+This module runs a similarity match against the vector store to get chunks of data relevant to the query.
 - The query is augmented and passed to the foundation LLM (OpenAI) so that the response is gotten and passed along to the client.
 An actual API call was made to the LLM not mocked.
 - The system also integrated unit tests and continous integration and deployment for smoother updates and changes.

-### Production level implementation
+### Production level design implementation

 ![](./images/prodimpl.jpg)